Can Hydrangeas Grow in Pots?

 Compost for hydrangeas feeds the shrubs and helps retain moisture.
 Add it to the soil when you pot the plants, so it makes up 20 to 50 percent of the blend.
 For hydrangea fertilizer, choose an organic type intended for acid-loving plants such as 4-3-4.
 Scatter it into the soil at the base of the plant, following the directions on the bag.
 If you want blue blooms on a Hydrangea macrophylla cultivar, an important part of hydrangea care in pots will be adding a soil acidifier to the soil, at the rate indicated on its packaging, to control color.

-Pruning Potted Hydrangeas
+Pruning and Propagating Potted Hydrangeas

 Repeat blooming hydrangeas shouldn’t need pruning except for the removal of faded blooms or dead branches.
 Trim plants that flower only on old wood immediately after they have finished blooming.
 Cut them back just enough to keep them the size you want them for the container, and remove any dead or diseased wood.
 Avoid pruning these types after the beginning of August, since the hydrangeas should be making new buds for the following year by then.